 On the Sunday 23rd June 2013, TeamW4 organised a 65th Anniversary Run for Land Rover owners in Western Australia.

-The event started in south Perth from a local shopping centre carpark to Whiteman Park Motor Museum in north Perth, and followed an approx 40km route.
+The event started at kelmscott shopping centre in the Southern suburbs and ended at Whiteman Park Motor Museum north of Perth, an approx 40km route.
 We officially had some 146 registered vehicles take part, with a fair number of “un-official” vehicles join us through the day!

 The day can be summed up by one of our own members, Chris (Libertyts) who commented on the day’s proceedings for us on the AULRO forums: